A9 Northbound from Perth 27th September 2022.

 30th

-I was relieved to get out of this area when an atheist guy gave me lifts to Aviemore.
-I purchased some camping stove gas then walked to the A9 to get another lift.
-I thumbed another lift from a woman going to Glasgow, she dropped me south side of the city.
+I was glad to leave this area when I was given a lift to Aviemore by an atheist man.
+After buying gas for my camping stove, I walked to the A9 to get another lift.
+I requested another ride from a woman who was en route to Glasgow, and she dropped me off on the south side of the city.
 After an hour a Ukrainian stopped and gave lift to Bothwell services but stopped illegally on the M74 hard shoulder.
-I am covered in sore tick bites, should go to casualty (A&E) as I'm feeling unwell.
+I have painful tick bites all over my body and should go to A&E because I'm sick.

 29th

-I walked around Helmsdale Harbour.
+Took a walk around Helmsdale Harbour.

 And made a hot drink.